 History & Structure

-Health Technology Wales (HTW) was established by the Welsh Government in November 2017 as an independent, national body that collaborates with NHS Wales and other partners to improve the quality of healthcare in Wales.
-HTW’s remit covers any health technology that is not a medicine, such as medical devices, surgical procedures, psychological therapies, telemonitoring or rehabilitation.
-The HTW team includes the Director and various multidisciplinary staff.
+Health Technology Wales (HTW) was established by the Welsh Government in November 2017 as an independent, national HTA body that collaborates with health, social care and other partners to improve the quality of care in Wales.
+HTW’s remit covers any health technology that is not a medicine, such as medical devices, surgical procedures or different models for supporting families, children and adults.
+The HTW team includes the Director and various multidisciplinary staff (n=30).

 HTW is responsible for delivering a strategic, national approach to the identification, appraisal and adoption of new health technologies into health and care settings across NHS Wales, linking into national agendas for innovation and prudent healthcare.
 HTW aims to accelerate the uptake of high impact technologies that add value for NHS Wales and deliver health benefits as quickly as possible for the people of Wales, as well as encourage disinvestment in current health technologies that are found to be less effective or obsolete.